Apple Arcade: History

 Apple Arcade was announced in March 2019 at an Apple Event showcasing their various upcoming services.
 It launched in September 2019 with 71 games, with Apple stating that the number would grow to over 100 by 2020.
 The apps support a minimum of 14 languages and can be accessed in over 150 countries.
 Notable titles included Sneaky Sasquatch, What the Golf?, Sayonara Wild Hearts, Rayman Mini, Exit the Gungeon, and Lego Brawls.

 Notable publishers and developers that have partnered with Apple to create Arcade games include Capcom, Sega, Bandai Namco Entertainment, Konami, Devolver Digital and Annapurna Interactive.
 Developers cannot release their Apple Arcade games on other mobile platforms due to exclusivity agreements, but are allowed to release their games on console or personal computers.
 Apple does not share game performance metrics with developers, only revealing whether the game has been accepted onto the Apple Arcade platform.

 There are several categories within the platform that group together similar games based on their premise, genre, level of difficulty and more.
 Some categories include "adventure", "puzzle", and "education".
 There is also a category called "daily play suggestions", which offers a curated selection of games based on the consumer's download and gameplay history.

 In June 2020, Bloomberg reported that Apple ended its contract with some future Arcade titles and shifted its strategy to seek games with stronger engagement to retain subscribers.
 It was further noted that Apple invited former Arcade partners to return and develop titles that would fit Apple's new strategy.

 On April 2, 2021, Apple released a number of new games and announced that it would be bringing "Timeless Classics" and "App Store Greats" to the service.
 These are versions of pre-existing popular games already available on the App Store with in-app purchases and ads removed, denoted by a "+" at the end of the application name.
 Notable games added to the service include Fruit Ninja Classic+, Monument Valley+, and Threes!+.
 Unlike titles developed exclusively for Apple Arcade, these games are only available for iOS and iPadOS devices, and are largely intact versions of the original games without microtransactions or in-app purchases for downloadable content.

 Years after its launch, the service had been met with significant criticism for its engagement-based payment system to developers, indirectly causing voluntary removal of less popular video games by their developers.
-This rendered some exclusive titles to be lost media, with a perceived shift of focus to a family audience prominent amongst critics.
+This rendered some exclusive titles unavailable, with a perceived shift of focus to a family audience prominent amongst critics.
 Apple Arcade head Alex Rofman noted that while games with low player counts had to be removed as they could not "grow its player base month over month", they are still "an outlet for indies with creative, innovative ideas", contradicting reports of Apple's apparent ill treatment of independent game studios and cancellation of an unknown number of games that were in development.